learn-co-curriculum/dsc-measures-of-dispersion/README.md

-Both p25 and p75 have a fractional components!
+Both p25 and p75 have a fractional component!
 These cannot be used as list indices.
 This is where linear interpolation comes in.
 To apply linear interpolation, first separate the fractional and non-fractional components of p25 and p75 into separate variables.
 The non-fractional component will be used as an index.

 ```python